Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Conclusion

 \section{Conclusion}

-We generated linguistically-informed counterfactuals by combining LLMs and rule-based techniques, analyzing their impact on essay scoring by BERT-like models and LLMs.
-Our findings emphasize that a higher agreement with human raters does not necessarily indicate a better alignment with scoring rubrics, suggesting the models’ evaluation should consider both aspects.
-Moreover, our study highlights LLMs' significant potential in AES domain: firstly, while zero-shot LLMs show less agreement compared to BERT-like models, few-shot and fine-tuned LLMs can maintain both high score agreement and rationale alignment.
-Secondly, LLMs are not only sensitive to interventions in scoring but can also discernibly offer writing feedback, a function beyond the reach of traditional AES systems.
+We generated linguistically-informed counterfactuals with an integrated approach combining LLM and rule-based methods, analyzing their impact on essay scoring results of BERT-like models and LLMs.
+Our findings emphasize that a higher scoring agreement with human raters does not necessarily indicate a better alignment with scoring rubrics, suggesting that a more holistic evaluation approach should consider both aspects.
+Moreover, our study highlights LLMs' considerable potential in AES domain: while zero-shot prompted LLMs show lower scoring agreement compared to BERT-like models, a major reason for this is that them tend to be conservative or strict when evaluating the essay.
+FSL and SFT could significantly increase the agreement level with annotated essays serve as anchors to neutralize the conservatism.
+In the mean time, LLMs demonstrate comprehensive rationale alignment with scoring rubrics.
+This ability is stably maintained in ZSL, FSL and SFT settings.
+Lastly, LLMs are not only sensitive to counterfactual interventions when scoring but can also reflect a large part of these differences in their feedback, an advantage beyond the reach of traditional AES methods.

-This study sheds light on \textit{why} a neural model assigns specific scores to essays.
+This study sheds light on \it why a neural model assigns specific scores to essays.
 It unveils how modifying domain-specific concepts in texts to craft counterfactuals enhances transparency in model decisions—a method applicable across multiple fields.
 With LLMs, counterfactual generation has been greatly empowered, boosting transparency and accountability in machine learning applications.